martablangiardo/martablangiardo.github.io/index.md

 - Break
 - [Practical 2](Practical2): Spatial and spatio-temporal disease mapping and regression

+Download the material for the practical 2 [here](Practical2/Practical2.zip)

 ### Day 2 - Thur 21th July 2022 - morning